 Sand in between your toes (and in your hair and down your swimsuit) is peak summer.
 But don’t just settle for laying on the beach.
 Get dirty the fun way by building a sand castle complete with turrets and a moat.
-It’s just one of ten things that make a perfect day at the beach.
+It’s just one of eleven things that make a perfect day at the beach.

 Eat at a food truck

 Food trucks and outdoor dining go together like…restaurants with no seating?
 What they may lack in chairs they make up for in taste, offering a wide variety of new flavors and old favorites at a good price.
 Make it a walking dinner and you can indulge in a food truck dessert to go!

 Sticky fingers, smoke-scented hair, and a smile are the signature style of summer.
 So invite your neighbors and light (a small, well-maintained) bonfire.
 Add to the fun by roasting marshmallows for s’mores, everyone’s favorite sticky treat.
 Here are 15 ways to throw the best summer party ever.

 Warm evenings turn every street corner into a stage and you’ll be amazed at the talent in your community.
 Dancers and musicians are staples but in many places you can also find living “statues,” contortionists, and magicians, among others.
 Don’t forget to leave them a tip to show you enjoyed their performance!